Hawkwood, London: Hawkswood School for the deaf

 During the 1960s, an area in the northern part of the estate next to Yardley Lane was fenced off and a purpose-built special school for deaf children was constructed on the site.
 The William Morris School for the deaf, founded in Walthamstow in 1900, relocated in September 1969 to the new school, and the school went on to provide specialist education for deaf children from west Essex, Redbridge and Waltham Forest for over thirty years.

 In September 2004 the school became Hawkswood Primary PRU (Pupil Referral Unit), catering for up to 44 children in the 4–11 age group.
 Their focus is for pupils in Key Stage 3 and Key Stage 4 at the delicate and fragile end of the mental health spectrum, including those with depression, psychosis, anorexia and self-harm.
 The Ofsted inspection 2015 rated the school as "Outstanding" in all respects.

 Hawkwood Pond and nature reserve

 Near the western edge of the estate, an ornamental garden had been constructed around a pond in the grounds of the house.
-This subsequently became publicly accessible under the 1937 covenant, and remained so until 1979, when Waltham Forest Council fenced it off.
+This subsequently became publicly accessible under the previous owner`s 1937 covenant, and remained so until 1979, when Waltham Forest Council fenced it off.
 Widespread objections ensued from many quarters: members of the Friends of Epping Forest, conservators, Waltham Forest Civic Society, the Drysdale & District Residents Association, Members of Parliament, and Lord Murray of Epping Forest.
-Eventually the 'Open Space' status of Hawkwood was confirmed, with reference to the minutes of the 1937 council meeting which were held in the Vestry House Museum, and public access was restored.
-Authorisation was given to create a voluntary organisation called "The Friends of Hawkwood Nature Reserve" as caretakers of the pond and surrounding area.
+Eventually the 'Open Space' status of Hawkwood was confirmed, with reference to the `Open Space` covenant unearthed in the minutes of the 1937 council meeting by a local campaigner which were held in the Vestry House Museum, and public access was restored.
+Authorisation was given to those campaigners to create a voluntary organisation called "The Friends of Hawkwood Nature Reserve" as caretakers of the pond and surrounding area.